 By 1987 HMSTrust funds stood at $39.7 million.
 Darvell and Barry agreed to take early retirement as partners of chartered accountants Pannell Kerr Forster and began devoting more time to the development and management of HMSTrust.

 A public office was opened for HMSTrust.
 The first employee was engaged on a part-time basis, and in the late 1980s HMSTrust was instrumental in the strategic expansion of the organisation now known as Philanthropy Australia (PA).

 Darvell was a council member of PA from 1985 – 1994 and served as president in 1987 – 1988.
 He was widely recognised for his major contribution to the increased professionalism and rapid development of the organisation, and for raising the profile of philanthropy in Australia.
 After 50 years at the Trust’s helm, Darvell Hutchinson retired, passing on the baton to fellow trustee, Dr Philip Moors AO.

 Meanwhile, HMSTrust continued to grow.
 New staff members were appointed, and by 2000, funds were approaching $50 million.
 In 2001, the 50th anniversary of Helen’s death, funds stood at more than $58 million.
 The growth in funding capacity of HMSTrust also grew the trustees’ workload, and prompted an increase in the number of trustees.
-Six trustees currently hold office.
-By June 2016, HMSTrust’s capital stood at $99.6 million and since 1951, $113.4 million has been distributed to the Victorian community.
+Seven trustees currently hold office.
+At 30 June 2018, the value of HMSTrust’s corpus sat at $116 million and over $121 million has been distributed to the Victorian community.